 I continue to be impressed with ideas I am finding around game ideas during COVID-19.
 Many of the games I have mentioned in previous posts are just modifications on old games/classics.
 This pandemic doesn’t have to shut down all the games or ideas you have done before.
 You don’t have to lose everything, you just have to make some modifications and do your best to continue to think of some creative ways to have fun.
 I am making this sound a little easier than it is but, we have to be optimistic, the kids are relying on us to keep them having fun.
 I challenge everyone that is reading this to share ideas with each other.
 Many of these games I am sharing today, are from other colleagues all across the United States.
-So here are a few of the games to share, the full description is listed in the Resource Zone.
-I have made a new category called Social Distancing Games/Mods.
-Here is the direct link to give you access to the games below and more. https://wordpress.com/block-editor/page/youthprogramfire.com/146
+So here are a few of the games to share, the full description is listed in the Resource Zone on my website.
+I have made a new category called Social Distancing Games/Activities.

 - Apples, Bananas, Carrots: Kids line up and race to the specific spots on the field or court.
 If they are last, they must name a new fruit or vegetable.
 You can change rules and objects throughout the game.